ansys/pystk/doc/source/contribute/documentarian.rst

         Showcase the capabilities of PySTK by adding a new example.

+    .. grid-item-card:: :fa:`file-code` Build the documentation
+        :padding: 2 2 2 2
+        :link: build-documentation
+        :link-type: ref

+        Render the documentation to see your changes reflected.

     .. grid-item-card:: :fa:`search` Focus on SEO
         :padding: 2 2 2 2
         :link: focus-on-seo